 - Your ongoing expenses, particularly if you hire employees at some point

-Your only expenses that you will encounter with each client is generally limited to materials you need to prepare, which should be minimal.
+The only expenses that you will encounter with each client are generally limited to materials you need to prepare, which should be minimal.
 So you should be able to achieve a profit margin of around 90%.
 The average hourly rate for services depends on your level of expertise and experience, with a range between $50 – $150 per hour.
 These calculations will put your hourly rate at $100.

 What barriers to entry are there?